 1. Breathe Deeply to Slow Down

-Slow, deep breathing is one of the easiest and most effective ways to calm yourself down when stress creeps in.
-Try this simple technique or check out some of our favorite breathing exercises to relieve stress and refocus your mind.
+Slow, deep breathing is one of the easiest and most effective ways to calm yourself down if things are getting on top of you.
+Try this simple technique or check out some of our favourite breathing exercises to relieve stress and refocus your mind.

 - Place one hand on your chest and the other on your belly

 - Close your eyes and breathe in deeply through your nose.
 You should feel your belly rise with the breath but the hand on your chest should not move

 - Hold the breath for a few seconds then release

 - Breathe out fully, feeling your belly move underneath your hand.
 Your chest should not move

 - Repeat a few times until you feel yourself becoming calmer and more relaxed

 Meditation is a great way to give yourself a quick mental break from your busy day.
 While it is not always easy to switch off your mind, this easy technique is designed to bring your attention to the present moment and calm your thoughts.